pypy/pypy.org/posts/2024/08/toy-knownbits.md

 functions `add` and `sub` are significantly harder, because of carries and borrows.
 Coming up with the formulas for them and gaining an intuitive understanding is quite tricky and involves carefully going through a few examples with pen and paper.
-We didn't come up with the implementation ourselves, but instead took them from the TODO paper.
+When implementing this in PyPy, Nico and I didn't come up with the implementation ourselves, but instead took them from the [Tristate Numbers](https://arxiv.org/abs/2105.05398) paper.
 Here's the code, with example tests and hypothesis tests:

 ```python
 class KnownBits: